Daniel-KM/Omeka-S-module-Access/README.md

 To allow access to reserved resources for user with role "Guest", the module will need to identify users, generally with the module [Guest] or [Guest Role].

+To define specific item sets, you can use standard item sets or use the module [Dynamic Item Sets] to include items automatically in specific items sets according to metadata.

 The public part can be managed easily via the module [Blocks Disposition], but it is recommended to use resource page blocks if the theme supports them.